Why I’m doing history:

 Thus, doing history shows the past to be relevant to the present and future.
-Hence the tenet illustrated immediately below.
+Hence the tenet illustrated immediately below:

-N. Hall, meme-spoof, “History is always Relevant,” (1 December 2013)
+N. Hall, meme-spoof, “History is always Relevant: tenet underlying my study of Canadian history,” (1 December 2013)

 To me, metaphysically speaking. doing history means actively constructing an intellectual context in which to situate one’s perspective, on which to base one’s opinions, and out of which one can make informed choices.
 I am of the opinion that the past cannot inform the present otherwise.
 When it comes to engaging with historiography, I like to think that the metaphysical has a practical application.

 canadianhistory n.0 is a virtual archive of various materials — texts — that I have found or generated in the course of studying Canadian history and developing a context for understanding Canada today: as a state-defined and geographically delimited country, and as a complex collectivity of human beings attempting to live with a multitude of ever varying conceptions of what living in Canada ought to be like.
 Some of the texts date back to my graduate studies, others are more recent.
 This archive is virtual not only because it is electronic and web dependent, but because the material stored here is subject to change — web utilities do not hold onto posts indefinitely, neither do web addresses remain constant, nor links active.